Wondering which one is right for you?

-Or you can go it alone and run trails on your own in peace, enjoying the scenery as you run.
+Or you can run trails on your own, enjoying the scenery as you run.
 You can also map out your own trail using Googlemaps and watch the scenery that way as well (say, if you want to run through an old neighbourhood).

 In fact there are currently thousands of iFit Coach world scenery walking and running tours in the library to choose from.